LiyuZer/Automa/README.md

 - **Deterministic and Nondeterministic Support**: Explore multiple parallel paths for nondeterministic computations.
 - **Immutable Graphs**: Graphs cannot be modified after creation, ensuring a consistent and predictable execution model.
 - **Minimal Constructs**: No loops, conditionals, or procedures—just transitions, nodes, and memory.
-- **Memory Rollback**: Memory is only set **after** an accept state has been reached and a path has been completed, ensuring that only Accepted computations make persistent changes to memory.

 ## Graph States
 Each graph operates within one of the following states: